I am already a student at the Faculty of Education:

 Applications are examined individually by an admissions committee.

-Applications for direct entry into M2 must be submitted via the eCandidat portal, between May 9 and June 14, 2025.
-You will be asked to submit a cover letter indicating the course(s) you would like to apply for, in order of preference, together with your transcripts for the1st year of your Master's degree and your transcripts for the three years of your Bachelor's degree.
-If you do not indicate a training site, we will suggest the site with the highest number of vacancies.
+Applications for direct entry into M2 must be submitted via the eCandidat portal between May 11 and June 13, 2026.
+You will be asked to submit a cover letter, in which you must indicate the training site(s) you accept and rank them in order of preference, your transcripts fromthe first year of your master's degree, and your transcripts from the three years of your bachelor's degree.
+If you do not indicate any training sites, we will offer you the site with the most vacancies.

 With a few exceptions (see below), registrations can only be made online.

-Once you've registered, your ENT (digital work environment) will be automatically created: you'll receive an e-mail at the address you gave when you registered, containing a link you'll need to click on within 24 hours.
+Once you have registered, your digital work environment (ENT) will be created automatically: you will receive an email at the address you provided during registration, containing a link that you must click on within 24 hours.
 You will then be asked to create your password.
-You will then be able to download your school certificate.

-Exceptions Students who have already been enrolled at the University of Montpellier (whatever the faculty, school or institute) in the past, but who were not enrolled in the previous academic year (interruption of studies or enrolment in another institution for the year 2024-2025), and these students alone, will have to register in person.
-You will then need to contact the Faculty of Education's Education Department by e-mail(fde-inscriptions@umontpellier.fr).
-You will be sent a link to the page containing the registration form, the information sheet listing the various documents required, the image rights authorization and, for students under 18, the registration certificate to be completed by the legal guardian.
-You will need to download these documents, complete them and return them to us by e-mail (to the address given above).
-You will then be invited to make an appointment to come and pay.
+Exceptions: students who have previously been enrolled at the University of Montpellier (regardless of faculty, school, or institute) but who were not enrolled during the previous academic year (due to interruption of studies or enrollment at another institution for the 2025-2026 academic year), and these students alone, must enroll in person.
+You will then need to contact the Faculty of Education's registrar's office by email (fde-inscriptions@umontpellier.fr).
+You will be sent a link to the page containing the registration form, the information sheet listing the various documents to be provided, the image rights authorization, and, for minor students, the registration certificate to be completed by the legal guardian.
+You will need to download these documents, complete them, and return them to us by email (to the address above).
+You will then be given an appointment to come to the office and make your payment.

 - your ENT (Digital Working Environment) is immediately created and your Scol'Pass (school certificate and receipt) is available within 24 hours of activation.